ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 Our starting point code for this project, refactoring-msm-1, is one solution for msm-queries.
 But we're going to make the code much more modular and re-usable, while keeping the functionality exactly the same.
 How?
 By **defining methods** to encapsulate our querying logic.

-So, this might be a good time for you to do two things:

- - Read through the starting point code and compare it to your own solution to msm-queries. `rails sample_data` and `bin/server` so that you can click through the application, verify that it's working, and read the server log.
+You should read through the starting point code and compare it to your own solution to msm-queries. `rails sample_data` and `bin/server` so that you can click through the application, verify that it's working, and read the server log.

 Are there any differences between the starter code and your own solution to msm-queries?
 You will most likely find at least one or two.
 What are they doing?
 Practice _reading_ the code and reasoning your way through it, line by line; explain it to yourself, or to your rubber ducky.
 Developers read far more code than we write.

 Does any part of the code puzzle you?
- - A quick review of the section on how we [define methods](https://chapters.firstdraft.com/chapters/769#defining-instance-methods){:target="_blank"}.

 Go ahead, I'll wait!